dataswift/open-source-developer-portal/app/home/why/what_is_hat.md

 Legally owned, fully controlled by individuals:

-- The HAT private data account is a powerful ‘microserver’ with the individual’s own Personal HAT Address (PHATA) as a public profile e.g. https://andrius.hubofallthings.net
+- The HAT microserver is a powerful service with the individual’s own Personal HAT Address (PHATA) as a public profile e.g. https://andrius.hubofallthings.net
 - Legal ownership of the account database as property, and therefore part of the individual’s estate.
 Individuals can donate their data to research or be a guardian of their child's data as a minor
 - Legally act as a data controller and processor of the data in their HATs, so they can request for data legally, instead of through a third party service
 - The HAT provider is an 'agent', and individuals can move their HAT database to other HAT Providers (or bring it into their own private PC)